OpenTelemetry Tracing¶

 - pblog

-Should you only want to receive the trace, including a fully filled Protobuf message, a RemoteLog can be used:
+Should you only want to receive the trace after a response was received from the backend, including a fully filled Protobuf message, a RemoteLog action can be used:

 logging: